Displaced Sesamoid Bone

 - Acute Fracture: Caused by a trauma to the bone.
-Symptoms are immediate pain and swelling at area of fracture.
+Symptoms are immediate pain and swelling in the area of the fracture.
 This is commonly seen in dancers, basketball players, volleyball players, and other sports involving high impact loads through the feet.
-These injuries are likely to cause a displaced sesamoid bone which require surgical repair if conservative treatments fail.
+These injuries are likely to cause a displaced sesamoid bone, which requires surgical repair if conservative treatments fail.
 More on that later.

-- Chronic Fracture: Also known as stress fracture, is caused by repetitive stresses through area of sesamoid bone.
-The symptoms are generally intermittent, worse with activities and ease with rest.
-Early diagnosis and conservative treatment lead to best outcomes for people with this injury.
+- Chronic Fracture: Also known as a stress fracture, is caused by repetitive stresses through the sesamoid bone area.
+The symptoms are generally intermittent, worse with activities, and ease with rest.
+Early diagnosis and conservative treatment lead to the best outcomes for people with this injury.

 How to Treat a Displaced Sesamoid Bone?

-There are a number of ways that a displaced sesamoid bones can be treated.
+There are several ways that a displaced sesamoid bone can be treated.
 You should always consult a medical professional if you feel you have injured yourself.

 - Immobilization: Place foot in cast or walking boot, using crutches to off-set bodyweight.

 - Padding, strapping, or taping: Commonly used for sesamoiditis, padding can be placed in shoes to comfort inflamed sesamoid bone.
-Strapping and taping are utilized for correcting alignment of great toe and/or relieving area of tension when sesamoid is displaced.
+Strapping and taping are utilized for correcting the alignment of the great toe and/or relieving the area of tension when the sesamoid is displaced.

 - Steroid injections: Steroids are used to reduce inflammation and causes of pain around a joint.

 - Physical Therapy: Conservative treatment should always be tried first when it comes to sesamoid injuries and a displaced sesamoid bone.
-Physical therapy treatment can assist you in regaining range of motion, improving strength, enhancing balance and proprioception awareness, and utilizing modalities when appropriate.
-PT’s (physical therapists) have specialized skills including manual therapy techniques and knowledge of appropriate movement patterns to return athletes and active adults to desired activities and sports with a reduced risk of injury.
+Physical therapy treatment can help you regain range of motion, improve strength, enhance balance and proprioception awareness, and utilize modalities when appropriate.
+PT’s (physical therapists) have specialized skills, including manual therapy techniques and knowledge of appropriate movement patterns to return athletes and active adults to desired activities and sports with a reduced risk of injury.

 - Surgery: When conservative treatment fails, surgery may be required.
 Contact a foot and ankle orthopedic surgeon for evaluation and more information.